Harry-Kwon/TLDR-SEPIA-javac-guide/javash.md

 # TLDR how to compile and run java programs for SEPIA
-(aka.
-Eclipse/Netbeans/IDEs are a pain, bash is simple)

 # Compiling your program
 tldr: `javac -cp lib/Sepia.jar your/path/to/file/to/compile/filename.java`